os-climate/osc-github-devops/.github/actions/github-list-releases-action/README.md

 ## Usage Example

-No inputs are mandatory.
 When provided with a tag/version as input, will check if a release for that tag/version exists in the repository.
+Provides the list of releases as an output variable for other actions/workflows to consume.

 ```yaml
 steps: